 **May incur a fee

 When submitting your order be sure to note if you would like your sign to bleed to the edge.
 We add a 3/4" white border to designs as a standard but if you would like your design to print to the edge just let us know.
-There is a 20% additional charge per panel for full-bleed printing where ink is printed to the edge of the material with no white border showing.

 NOTE: Be sure to include the Font files as well as any Photos and/or Logos that coincide with your artwork.